Elena' s AI Blog

 </html>

-Output 200 strings containing concise and funny Computer science, machine learning, AI, and Python coding jokes
+Output 200 strings containing concise and funny Computer Science, Machine Learning, AI, and Python jokes

-Rewrite random_joke.html and add a button to refresh the page and show another joke
+Rewrite joke.html and add a button to refresh the page and show another joke

-Write me a CSS style to centre this button and make it beautiful
+Write a CSS style to centre this button and make it look clean

-Add comments and explain the code I am going to add next
+Add comments and explain the code I am going to paste next

 Write the simplest style.css for this Flask app